intercept9/Golang-PortScanner/README.md

 # Golang-PortScanner
 Portscanner for Script Kiddies :)

-A lot of improvements have to be done, Things have just started
+A lot of improvements have to be done

+Things have just started

-With <3 on Go
+With love on Go

+# Way to use :

+* Install Go
+* go build portscan portscan.go
+* ./portscan {IP}